 And, if there were a couple of themes I feel like I noticed, it's that “hammerless” revolvers seem to have more problems, in general, than their hammered brethren.

-By the way, I'm not the only one who has heard the myth that revolvers don't fail, here is someone who has heard the same thing, to the point where he yelled at everyone —
+By the way, I'm not the only one who has heard the myth that revolvers don't fail.
+Here is someone who has heard the same thing and is fed up to the point where he yelled at everyone —

 Here's another —